wxt-dev/wxt/docs/guide/essentials/content-scripts.md

 });
 ```

-However, this approach has several notible drawbacks:
+However, this approach has several notable drawbacks:

 - Doesn't support MV2
 - `world: "MAIN"` is only supported by Chromium browsers